 Cuss High’s festival is over when you get up, meaning they’ve set up streamers and are closing down the events they were previously setting up, still very clever.
 The party accosts the student council members who sent them to the bunker, and soon has them caving and admitting to setting up the trap with Yasuo.
 You’re then directed to the masquerade dance if you want to find your man.
 To my surprise, there isn’t actually a fight at the masquerade, but you do find Yasuo turning several of the dancers into shadowmen with a copy of Joker’s crystal skull, this skull being blue (by the way, yes: the game uses the term “shadowman” even when referring to women).
 Anna Yoshizaka is also present, though she flees when spotted, but believe me, she’s hardly my priority.
 How about we focus on the guy stealing souls right in front of us, eh?
 Bad news about that, by the way: Yasuo seems to have lost control of the skull, so the party charges him.
 They quickly discover that the skull was only draining people wearing masks that were distributed at the gate (copies of the ones from the gathering at Club Zodiac), and Kyle complained about the party not yanking masks of the dancers as they went.
 Because they didn’t, several people are turned into shadowmen right in front of our eyes!
 Yasuo left via stage right, which confused us, as the game actually wants you to follow him by going back out the way you came, through the entrance doors, which are opposite the stage entirely!

 At this point, Yasuo leads you on a merry chase that ends on the school’s roof (we came across another toilet ghost rumour part-way through the chase, which forced us to go to the detective agency and drew things out even longer), after which he once again tries to lead you into a trap with a walkie-talkie.
-This time, the party comically discovers him standing in a corner of the roof.
+This time, the party comically discovers him standing in a corner of the roof, barely steps away.
 This leads to a fight that was basically a total pushover, albeit quite a bit longer than the kind of gag fight you’d see in, say, Final Fantasy, which would last only four or five turns.